moldyn/msmhelper/README.md

 the shell completion, the entry point needs to be used.

 ## Usage
-This package offers either a [command line interface](https://moldyn.github.io/msmhelper/reference/cli) to run standalone analysis and to create commonly-used figures, or its much more powerful [API](https://moldyn.github.io/msmhelper/reference/msmhelper) can be used to embedded it into an existing Python workflow.
-Check out the documentation for an overview over all modules and some example workflows, and for some examples see the (following section)[#Hummer-Szabo-Projection].
+This package offers either a [command line interface](https://moldyn.github.io/msmhelper/reference/cli) to run standalone analysis and to create commonly-used figures, or its much more powerful [API](https://moldyn.github.io/msmhelper/tutorials/msmhelper) can be used to embedded it into an existing Python workflow.
+Check out the documentation for an overview over all modules and some example workflows, and for some examples see the [following section](#hummer-szabo-projection).
 ```python
 import msmhelper as mh